 Since 1974, the Pittsburgh Toy Lending Library has provided a collection of toys that families can borrow to use at home.
 Families return their borrowed toys, and children may choose another toy to take home.

 We have hundreds of toys available for our members to borrow.
 Members can log in to our online toy catalog to reserve toys, view reserves, check due dates, and see fines/payments.
-Currently, contact-free lending is available once per week for all members.
-Please refer to our contact-free lending procedures for more details.
+Currently, lending is available to members during all public play sessions.

 Our lending collection is divided into four categories.
 To browse each, type the category's name into the search bar (for best results, change the drop-down from "Keywords" to "Subjects").